radi0sus/robots-mapedit/README.md

 </div>

 ###### Remarks:
-- Amiga & C128: Changing the health of the player >12 freezes the game (no problem in X16, MS-DOS and PET).
+- Amiga & C128: Changing the health of the player >12 freezes the game (no problem for X16 and PET).
+- MS-DOS & C64: Gfx and other problems changing the health of the player >12.

 ### Map Files (Level)